swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 The NCBI offers a guide to downloading data here http://www.ncbi.nlm.nih.gov/books/NBK47540/ which includes links to downloading the *SRA toolkit*: http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=std

-The sequence read archive maintains its own formats, and its own libary of programs to get data out of the SRA format.
-The options for the utilities (and the formats themselves) change from time to time, so if something doesn't work, the first thing the help desk will ask you to do is update your copy of the sra toolkit.
+The sequence read archive maintains its own formats, and its own library of programs to get data out of the SRA format.
+The options for the utilities (and the formats themselves) change from time to time, so if something doesn't work, the first thing the help desk will ask you to do is update your copy of the SRA toolkit.

-To illustrate getting short-read sequencing data form SRA, let's get an illumina sequencing dataset for with the PhiX control genome described at http://www.ncbi.nlm.nih.gov/sra/SRX017204 .
+To illustrate getting short-read sequencing data form SRA, let's get an Illumina sequencing dataset for with the PhiX control genome described at http://www.ncbi.nlm.nih.gov/sra/SRX017204 .
 The SRR accession number is SRR036919, and it's a 1x45 bp sequencing run.

 We can download the SRA-formatted dataset from here wget ftp://ftp.ncbi.nih.gov/sra/sra-instant/reads/ByRun/litesra/SRR/SRR036/SRR036919/SRR036919.sra This is only a 300 Mbyte download.
 You can expect NGS datasets (particularly shotgun and metatranscriptomic datasets) to be larger.

-Now we ne

 ###Being smart###